Act of Settlement 1662: Background

 In practice, Protestant Royalists in Ireland could avoid confiscation by paying fines, while Catholics could not.
-Although some Parliamentarians talked about deporting all of the Irish to Connacht, in fact, they only ever got around to the land-owning class.
-The 1652 Act ordered that all confiscated lands east of the Shannon (Ulster, Leinster and Munster) be cleared and the inhabitants transplant themselves to the west (to Connacht and County Clare), to be replaced by English Puritans (who were later to be known as Dissenters).
-As a result of this Settlement, Irish Catholic landholding fell from 60% before the Irish Confederate Wars to 8–9% during the Cromwellian Commonwealth (mostly in Connacht).
+Although some Parliamentarians talked about deporting all of the Irish people to Connacht, they only ever got around to the land-owning class.
+The 1652 Act ordered that all confiscated lands east of the Shannon (Ulster, Leinster and Munster) be cleared and the inhabitants transplant themselves to the west (to Connacht and County Clare), to be replaced by Puritan settlers (who were later to be known as Dissenters).
+As a result of this Settlement, Irish Catholic landholding fell from 60% before the Irish Confederate Wars to 8–9% during the period of Commonwealth rule (mostly in Connacht).
 A number of formerly Catholic landowners also saved their land by converting to the state religion.

-The Act of 1662
+Act of Settlement 1662

 On the Irish Restoration of the Monarchy, those (notably the Duke of Ormonde) who had taken the Royalist side pleaded with the King for the injustices to be undone.
-Accordingly, the Parliament of Ireland (in Dublin) passed a new Act of Settlement in 1662 which ordered that the Cromwellian settlers give up a portion of their allotted land to "Old English" and "innocent Catholics", as would be determined by Commissioners.
+Accordingly, the Parliament of Ireland (in Dublin) passed a new Act of Settlement 1662 which ordered that the Cromwellian settlers give up a portion of their allotted land to "Old English" and "innocent Catholics", as would be determined by Commissioners.